 Public Water Fluoridation adjusts the fluoride content that occurs naturally in a community's water to the best level for preventing tooth decay.
 Hundreds of studies during the past 60 years show that community water fluoridation is a safe and effective way to help prevent tooth decay.
-Less than 51% of Mississippi's population received public water fluoridation, compared to 69% nationally, in 2006.
-A public-private partnership with the Bower Foundation has resulted in 75 new water systems approved for fluoridation, increasing the proportion of population that receives fluoridated water to 55%.
+A public-private partnership with the Bower Foundation has helped to increase the proportion of Mississippi's population receiving optimally fluoridated water from 51% in 2006 to 58.2% in 2013.
+Lack of funding is a major barrier to additional public water systems implementing a fluoridation program.